golang/proposal/design/25530-notary.md

 it will complain loudly on standard error and fail the build.

-The `go` command must be configured to know which modules are publicly available and therefore can be verified by the notary, versus those that are closed source and must not be verified, especially since that would transmit potentially private import paths over the network to the notary `/lookup` endpoint.
+The `go` command must be configured to know which modules are publicly available and therefore can be looked up in the checksum database, versus those that are closed source and must not be looked up, especially since that would transmit potentially private import paths over the network to the database `/lookup` endpoint.
 A few new environment variables control this configuration.
 (See the [`go env -w` proposal](https://golang.org/design/30411-env) for a way to manage these variables more easily.)